 Illinois Government Essentials

-2020-21 Democratic Leadership Transitions
+Democratic Leadership Transitions

 Following an arguably lackluster 2020 election and "new" federal indictment involving allegations tied to House Speaker Michael Madigan, momentum quickly formed signaling the possible end of Speaker Madigan's tenure.
 With 73 House Democratic caucus members selecting the chamber's leader in 2021, no more than 13 could oppose Speaker Madigan's leadership, which was already well over that threshold going into the January 2021 House Democratic meetings.

-Prior to recent House leadership debate, the Illinois Senate underwent a similar debate in January 2020 that involved party identity issues regarding policy, race, and corruption after Senate President John Cullerton abruptly announced his forthcoming retirement on the last day of the 2019 fall legislative session.
+Prior to the House leadership debate, the Illinois Senate underwent a similar debate in January 2020 that involved party identity issues regarding policy, race, and corruption after Senate President John Cullerton abruptly announced his forthcoming retirement on the last day of the 2019 fall legislative session.